 If you are travelling to El Nido in the Philippines, you will probably end up staying in Buena Suerte, otherwise known as El Nido town.
-That’s where we based ourselves, and found the quirky spot, El Gordo’s Guesthouse and Adventures.
+That’s where we based ourselves, and found the quirky spot, El Gordo’s Action Adventures Guesthouse.

 To reach El Gordo’s takes about 10 minutes from the main shopping/eating street.
 Follow San Joaquin Street as it twists and turns its way along the port edge, until it reaches the basketball court.
 To the right side of the far hoop, is a wooden bridge.
 Take that and leave it at the first left.
 This leads you into a rocky path surrounded by wooden huts.
 If, halfway along this path you think you have made a terrible decision, persevere.
 This path will quickly lead you to El Gordo’s and its stunning view of the water.